German Shepherd Dog Original Art

 Personalised prints for German shepherd dog lovers

-This print combines hand drawn lettering with illustration.
+This print combines hand-drawn letters with illustration.
 Each one is individually hand-printed on my press in a historically inspired deep blue ink, and signed.

 You can personalise your Dog Tag print with a hand written dedication (up to 10 words).